coinbase/coinbase-pro-node/README.md

 Like `PublicClient`, all API methods can be used with either callbacks or will return promises.

-`AuthenticatedClient` inherits all of the API methods from `PublicClient`, so if you're hitting both public and private API endpoints you only need to create a single client.
+`AuthenticatedClient` inherits all of the API methods from `PublicClient`, so if you're hitting both public and private API endpoints you only need to create a single authenticated client.

 #### Private API Methods